-Day 1- LE PUY EN VELAY.
+Day 1 - LE PUY EN VELAY.
 The volcanic site of Le Puy is one of outstanding beauty, with rocky peaks dominating the plain.
 The city, rich with history, has always been a place of worship, and Christianity transformed it into a sanctuary dedicated to the Blessed Virgin.
 Place of pilgrimage and starting point of one of the paths that lead to Santiago de Compostela, Le Puy is worth the visit!
 We suggest you visit the Episcopal city, the Notre-Dame Cathedral, the cloister, the Saint Michel d'Aiguilhe Chapel perched on a rock mass, and the old quarter.
-Le Puy is also known for the quality of its lace, for a liquor called Verveine du Velay, and for its lentils.
-Half-board accommodation in a 2-star hotel
+Le Puy is also known for the quality of its lace, for its liquor Verveine du Velay, and for its lentils - Dinner, lodging and breakfast in a 3-star hotel